 We know that a great many methods can be used to repair such a issue of iCloud photos not uploading or syncing.
-We made a systematic and comprehensive comparison off all potential solutions then screen the top 5 ways to remove this issue.
+We made a systematic and comprehensive comparison off all potential solutions then screen the top 7 ways to remove this issue.

 Apple offers free iCloud storage for 5 GB.
 If you have synced too many photos and videos to iCloud already, the free iCloud storage may be run out, then the iCloud sync feature will be stopped.

 You can go to Settings, click your device name, then iCloud > iCloud Storage to check the free space available.
 If the iCloud storage is limited, you can choose to purchase more iCloud storage or deleted useless files to free up storage.

 As what has said previously, iPhone should be connected with stable WiFi or cellular data when uploading photos to iCloud.
-So stable network connection should be ensured to resolve the ‘iCloud photos not syncing’ issue.
+So stable network connection should be ensured to resolve the iCloud photos not uploading or syncint issue.
 Check the tips below to improve network stability.

 Photos will not upload to iCloud if iCloud Photos is turned off.
-Thus when you encounter this issue, ensure that the iCloud photo library feature is enabled first.
+Thus when you encounter this issue, ensure that the correct settings are enabled:

-Run Settings app on your iPhone, tap on your Apple ID and then go to iCloud > Photos to turn on ‘iCloud Photo Library’.
+Open the Settings app on your iPhone, tap on your Apple ID and then go to iCloud > Photos to turn on "iCloud Photos".
 If it is already enabled, just turn it off and turn it back on.

 You can also turn on the "Upload to My Photo Stream"if this iCloud uploading issue still exists.

 If there is an error of the Apple ID, the photos couldn't be uploaded to iCloud either.
 So follow the steps below to ensure that the Apple ID is correct or not.

 Click Settings and your device name to check whether the iCloud account is correct.
-You can also choose to log it out and log on again to check whether this problem can be fixed.
+You can also choose to sign it out and sign back on again to check whether this problem can be fixed.